The Lunaire case study: a phone case

 - The phone’s own finish is the wordmark’s colour.
 Titanium, glass, aluminium, rose gold, space black, whatever the buyer’s phone happens to be becomes the letter colour.
 This is the whole point of the knockout, but it also means the product page cannot promise a specific metallic finish the buyer does not already own.
 Frame the page around your phone, your ink, rather than a shade the shop controls.

 - Polycarbonate, not TPU, for the case material.
-Cheap TPU cases yellow visibly after a year or two of sunlight, which ruins the pastel palette and clouds the knockout.
+Cheap TPU cases yellow visibly after a year or two of sunlight, which dulls the neon green and clouds the knockout.
 Polycarbonate stays clear.
 Every major print-on-demand service offers PC clear cases; it is worth insisting on at the setup stage rather than accepting whichever material is cheapest.

-- Fewer colours often look better.
-The picker allows up to eight, but the composition is usually cleaner with three or four.
+- Two or three swatches usually compose better than four.
+The picker allows up to four including the transparent option, but a tighter pour often reads cleaner than a busy one.
 The picker does not enforce a taste rule; the product photography has to show the nicer end of the range.

 What’s next in the series